mdapena/pyventus/docs/index.md

 	<p style='text-align: justify;' markdown>
 	    &emsp;&emsp;Pyventus is an open source project that welcomes community involvement.
-If you wish to contribute additional event emitters, improvements, or bug fixes, please check the [Help](/help) section for guidelines on collaborating.
+If you wish to contribute additional event emitters, improvements, or bug fixes, please check the [Contributing ](/Contributing ) section for guidelines on collaborating.
 Together, we can further the possibilities of event-driven development.
 	</p>

 ## Get Started Today!